Deadshot-07/JARVIS/README.md

 search __________          -    search on google abut that topic
 open edge/chrome           -    Open the browser(need to mention path)
 joke                       -    Tell you a joke
+turn off                   -    Turn off jarvis, you will need to run it again to turn on jarvis
 </pre>